 This is the situation we need to bear in mind when talking of insurrection.
 We insurrectionalist and revolutionary anarchists are not referring to something that is still to come about, but to something that is already happening.
-We are not referring to a remote, far off model, which, like dreamers, we are trying to bring back to life, unaware of the massive transformations that are taking place at the ence when one sees it.
-But when a net separation between two different kinds of knowledge which have no communication between them occurs - the knowledge of the included and that of the excluded - it will be too late.
-Think of the project of lowering the quality of schooling.
-Think how mass schooling, once an instrument for gaining knowledge, has been transformed over the past twenty years into an instrument of disqualification.
-The level of knowledge has been lowered, whereas a restricted minority of privileged continue to acquire other knowledge, in specialised masters degrees organised by Capital.
+We are not referring to a remote, far off model, which, like dreamers, we are trying to bring back to life, unaware of the massive transformations that are taking place at the present moment.
+We live in our time.
+We are the children of the end of the millennium, actors taking part in the radical transformation of the society we see before us.